-A soft and tender apple crumb cake topped with lots of jumbo crumbs!
+A soft and tender cinnamon apple crumb cake topped with lots of jumbo crumbs!
 I love adding walnuts to the topping because it adds so much texture.
 This is seriously the perfect accompaniment to a cup of coffee on a crisp fall morning!

 Today’s post is sponsored by California Walnuts!
-We are using their delicious walnuts in the crumb topping of this fall inspired apple crumb cake.
+We are using their delicious walnuts in the crumb topping of this fall-inspired apple crumb cake.

-This apple crumb cake has been my breakfast // snack // dessert of choice more times this month than i’d actually like to recall at the moment.
-And while i’m starting Monday off with all the honesty, I might as well tell you that you’ll also occasionally (read: almost always) find me stealing all the crumbs off of hubby’s cake as well.
+This apple crumb cake has been my breakfast // snack // dessert of choice more times this month than I’d actually like to recall at the moment.
+And while I’m starting Monday off with all the honesty, I might as well tell you that you’ll also occasionally (read: almost always) find me stealing all the crumbs off of hubby’s cake as well.
 There’s just something about a good buttery crumb topping that just makes fall mornings a little more perfect.

 Let’s get baking.

 The recipe starts with the easy crumb topping.
 You’re going to melt the butter in the microwave in a small bowl while you whisk together a little AP flour, light brown sugar, granulated sugar, cinnamon, and ½ a cup of California Walnuts in another bowl.
 The walnuts add such nice texture and nuttiness to the crumb cake.
-Plus, melted butter, flour, and sugar coated walnuts become crunchy little tidbits when they get a little baking time in.
+Plus, melted butter, flour, and sugar-coated walnuts become crunchy little tidbits when they get a little baking time in.
 Which literally makes my morning cup of joe, extra perfect.

-The next main component — apples.
-This is an cinnamon apple crumb cake after all.
+The next main component – apples.
+This is a cinnamon apple crumb cake after all.
 When I think of fall desserts the very first thing to go through my mind are apples.
 Growing up right outside of Chicago guaranteed two things come October, there would be colorful leaves everywhere and loads of apple picking to be done.
 My brother and I would come back with a few brown paper bags overflowing with them each year.
 Never tasted an apple as good as one that was hand-picked.
-And till this day the smell of apple cinnamon cakes remind me of my childhood.
+And till this day the smell of apple cinnamon cakes reminds me of my childhood.

 - ½ cup butter, melted (see notes)